luxass/eslint-config/README.md

 > The configuration is not currently finished, and the old config should be used.
 You can find it [here](https://github.com/luxass/eslint-config-legacy)

-> If you are looking for the old config, you can find it [here](https://github.com/luxass/eslint-config-legacy)

 ## ✨ Features

 - Designed to work with JavaScript, Typescript, React, Svelte, Astro, Vue out of the box.